yuropetuy/yuropetuy/README.md

 My name is Brent Son

-I am currently an undergrduate at SDSU studying Computer Engineering
+I am a recent graduate of SDSU with a Bachelor of Science in Computer Engineering

-I am currently working on a website called TBD.com

 I am currently learning full stack development